 Making Sense of What Happened in Charlottesville

-What makes this all the more poignant about what happened in Charlottesville last weekend, is that this is not the portrait of Robert E. Lee that the “alt-right” demonstrators were trying to display.
+What makes this all the more poignant about the 2017 Charlottesville protests, is that this is not the portrait of Robert E. Lee that the “alt-right” demonstrators were trying to display.
 As I understand it, James Alex Fields, the young 20-year old man, who drove his car into a crowd, killing one person, and injuring others, grew up in a father-less home.
 His disabled mother sought to raise her son, despite the anti-social struggles this young person had in making something of his life.
 Through his anger, he wrapped himself up in extreme white identity politics.

 What a contrast this is with the vision of Robert E. Lee, after the war!
 Lee sought to take young men like this, model for them what it would be like, to live as a Christian, to try to work towards peace and reconciliation.
 It is recalled that Robert E. Lee, at what is now Washington and Lee University, abolished the mandatory requirement to attend Chapel services at the school.
 However, Chapel services still went on, and students still attended those services on a regular basis, knowing that Robert E. Lee would be there, too.

 Perhaps, instead of having statues of Lee, with his sword, in full military regalia, mounted on his horse, Traveler, we should have something different.
-Perhaps, our monuments of Lee should show him as an educator, with young men, encouraging them to follow the path of Jesus.
+Perhaps, our monuments of Lee should show him as a civilian educator, with young men, encouraging them to follow the path of Jesus.

 The following lecture by R. David Cox was recorded at the Virginia Historical Society, June, 2017.